Marker Logo

 .
 A significant historical month for this entry is March 1863.

 Location.
 38° 20.386′ N, 77° 26.24′ W. Marker is near Fredericksburg, Virginia, in Stafford County.
-Marker is on Leeland Road (County Route 626) 0.1 miles north of Walnut Farms Parkway, on the left when traveling north.
+It is on Leeland Road (County Route 626) 0.1 miles north of Walnut Farms Parkway, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 8 Rixey Ct, Fredericksburg VA 22405, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-History at Leeland Station (approx. half a mile away); Cavalry Review (approx. 1.1 miles away); Lincoln Review (approx. 1.2 miles away); Land for God's Work (approx. 1.3 miles away); Civil War Observation Balloon Site (approx. 1.7 miles away); "Lest We Forget" (approx. 1.9 miles away); Olympians (approx. 1.9 miles away); Jermon Bushrod (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: History at Leeland Station (approx. half a mile away); Cavalry Review (approx. 1.1 miles away); Lincoln Review (approx. 1.2 miles away); Land for God's Work (approx. 1.3 miles away); Civil War Observation Balloon Site (approx. 1.7 miles away); "Lest We Forget" (approx. 1.9 miles away); Olympians (approx. 1.9 miles away); Jermon Bushrod (approx. 1.9 miles away).
 Touch for a list and map of all markers in Fredericksburg.

 More about this marker.
 On tle lower left is a period photo with the caption, "Winter camps, such as the one depicted here, were hard on local landowners.
 Fences and woodlots disappeared as fuel for fires and building materials for the soldiers’ huts."

-On the upper right is a period photo with the caption, "Supplies transported from Aquia Creek to Stoneman’s Switch (above) furnished Union soldiers at camp Pitcher and other nearby encampments with food, clothing and other
+On the upper right is a period photo with the caption, "Supplies transported from Aquia Creek to Stoneman’s Switch (above) furnished Union soldiers at camp Pitcher and other nearby encampments with food, clothing

 Leeland Station subdivision image.
 Click for full size.

-Photographed By Bernard Fisher, July 21, 2010
+Photographed by Bernard Fisher, July 21, 2010

 2. Leeland Station subdivision

-materials necessary to survive the winter."
+and other materials necessary to survive the winter."

 Leeland Road (facing north) image.
 Click for full size.

-Photographed By Bernard Fisher, July 21, 2010
+Photographed by Bernard Fisher, July 21, 2010

 3. Leeland Road (facing north)